baibaichen/Blog2/Vectorization/Rethinking SIMD Vectorization for In-Memory Databases.md

 > > **Algorithm 4** Linear Probing Probe (Scalar)
 > > **Algorithm 5** Linear Probing Probe (Vector)
 >
 > The vectorized implementation of probing a hash table using a linear probing scheme is shown in Algorithm 5.
 Our vectorization principle is to process a different key per SIMD lane using gathers to access the hash table.
-Assuming *W* vector lanes, we process *W* different input keys on each loop.
-Instead of using a nested loop to find all matches for the *W* keys before loading the next *W* keys, we reuse vector lanes as soon as we know there are no more matches in the table, by selectively loading new keys from the input to replace finished keys.
+Assuming *W* vector lanes, we process *W* different input keys on each loop. <u>Instead of using a nested loop to find all matches for the *W* keys before loading the next *W* keys, we reuse vector lanes as soon as we know there are no more matches in the table, by selectively loading new keys from the input to replace finished keys</u>.
 Thus, each key executes the same number of loops as in scalar code.
 Every time a match is found, we use selective stores to write to the output the vector lanes that have matches.
 In order to support each key having executed an arbitrary number of loops already, we keep a vector of offsets that maintain how far each key has searched in the table.
 When a key is overwritten, the offset is reset to zero.
 >
 >
 > A simpler approach is to process *W* keys at a time and use a nested loop to find all matches.
 However, the inner loop would be executed as many times as the maximum number of buckets accessed by any one of the *W* keys, underutilizing the SIMD lanes, because the average number of accessed buckets of *W* keys can be significantly smaller than the maximum.
 By reusing vector lanes dynamically, we are reading the probing input “out-of-order”.
 Thus, the probing algorithm is no longer *stable*, i.e., the order of the output does not always match the previous order of the probing input.